briggsj3/JaredBriggs-PlethoraTestProject/README.md

 ## Why I Chose Python for this Implementation:
 1. Python allows rapid prototyping of a system such as this, readily supplying much of the necessary functionality (JSON parsing, etc.)
 2. I wanted to be sure that Plethora employees could run my code without needing other external libraries (in C++, I use the Boost libraries for cross-platform networking, JSON parsing, threading, and other fun functionality)

+NOTE:  This project was built and tested using Python 2.7.

 # Running the PlethoraTestProject: